Kolkata Bus Rapid Transit System

-Kolkata BRTS is a proposed bus rapid transit system taken up by KMDA.
+Kolkata Bus Rapid Transit System, commonly abbreviated as Kolkata BRTS, is a proposed bus rapid transit system taken up by KMDA.
 Beginning at Ultadanga, the route will cover 15.5 km running along the E M Bypass to Garia.
 The corridor connects major growth centres like Ultadanga, Salt Lake, Tangra Metropolitan, Anandapur, Mukundapur and Patuli township.

-Till date (February 2022), work is not completed with no updates from authorities.
-A decade worth of no advancement or updates indicates that this project was terminated in its initial stages.
-BRTS seems to have been overshadowed by its more glamorous kin — the metro.
+As of February 2022, work has not been completed with no updates from authorities.
+A decade's worth of no advancement or updates suggests that this project was terminated in its initial stages.
+The BRTS seems to have been overshadowed by its more glamorous kin — the metro.

 Corridors

-The route will cover places like Ultadanga, the Kakurgachi access to EM Bypass, Apollo Hospital, the Phoolbagan access to EM Bypass, Salt Lake Stadium, Beliaghata, Chingrihata, Metropolitan, Mathpukur, Science City, Panchanangram, VIP Bazar, Tagore Park, Ruby Hospital, Mandir Para, Prince Anwar Shah Road, Singhabari, Mukundapur, Ajoy Nagar, Peerless Hospital, Patuli Ghosh Para, Baishnavghata-Patuli and Dhalai Bridge, Kumarkhali.
+The route was slated to cover places such as Ultadanga, the Kakurgachi access to EM Bypass, Apollo Hospital, the Phoolbagan access to EM Bypass, Salt Lake Stadium, Beliaghata, Chingrihata, Metropolitan, Mathpukur, Science City, Panchanangram, VIP Bazar, Tagore Park, Ruby Hospital, Mandir Para, Prince Anwar Shah Road, Singhabari, Mukundapur, Ajoy Nagar, Peerless Hospital, Patuli Ghosh Para, Baishnavghata-Patuli and Dhalai Bridge, Kumarkhali.
 Key junctions include Chingrihata, Paroma Island, Ruby Hospital and Prince Anwar Shah Road.